Information About Simon - Ilkley teacher - (2 reviews)

 I am a fifty-three year old professional musician and teacher.
 As a performer, I direct a group which has been shortlisted for a Gramophone Award, broadcasts on the BBC, and gives concerts in this country and Europe.
 So as a musician, I recognise that first and foremost what we do is about giving pleasure - to ourselves and through ourselves to other people.
 Apart from teaching and performing, I also direct workshops and write about music for a number of publications.
 Aside from music I'm a outdoor person - I completed the Scottish Munros 10 years ago, and my wife and I (and small dog) are more than half way through a second round.
 I also run marathons.
 Idle time is spent cooking and watching rugby (a passion I picked up when I lived in New Zealand for five years after university).

 I began teaching piano straight after university (where I majored in performance).
 In New Zealand I taught privately, in schools, and for the Wellington School of Music.
 When I returned to live in the UK in 1990 I have taught privately in Worcester, and at the Elgar School of Music.
 I moved to Ilkley in 1999, and since then have taught privately from home (on a gorgeous Steinway grand).
-I teach all levels, from beginner children to adults at diploma and performance levels.
+I teach children from beginner to grade 8 and beyond: I also teach adults at diploma and performance levels.
 I feel I should say that my pupils often win prizes at local competitions and get high marks in exams… but I'm far more interested in whether pupils are fulfilling their own talents - at whatever level that is.

 The first thing I should say is that I love teaching.
 This is significant, because if I don't enjoy teaching someone, then chances are they're not enjoying it either, and then we've got a problem!
 One thing I'm proud of in this respect is that pupils I've taught as children often remain friends when they become adults.
 And adult pupils often become friends.